amzeratul/halley/README.md

 ### Library dependencies
 * Engine:
-  * OpenGL
   * Boost 1.59.0
+  * OpenGL (for OpenGL plugin, but no alternative is available yet)
-  * SDL 2.0.4 (technically only for SDL system, but no alternative is available)
+  * SDL 2.0.4 (for SDL plugin, but no alternative is available yet)
 * Tools only:
   * Freetype 2.6.3
   * yaml-cpp 0.5.3

 ### Set up
+* Ensure that all dependencies above are set up correctly
-* Build with CMake
+* Build with CMake (recommended: "mkdir build && cmake ..")
 * Run "halley-editor tests/entity" (or whichever other project you want to test)
 * Launch that project